monome/docs/norns/studies.md

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
 Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).
 SuperCollider can be run on most any computer -- you do not need a norns to dig into these resources!

-For those who want to explore creating new synthesis engines for norns, we've developed [rude mechanicals](../engine-study-1/) and [skilled labor](../engine-study-2/), two studies which walk through building a norns engine from scratch with SuperCollider and Lua.
+For those who want to explore creating new synthesis engines for norns, we've developed [rude mechanicals](../engine-study-1/), [skilled labor](../engine-study-2/), and [transit authority](../engine-study-3/).
+These studies walk through building norns engines from scratch with SuperCollider and Lua, as well as showcasing extended techniques for audio routing and bi-directional communication between SuperCollider and Lua.

 We also highly recommend: